 Category: …

-Statement: The solution’s SaaP system(s) MUST not persist Credentials in ClearText.
+Statement: The solution’s SaaP system(s) must not persist Credentials in ClearText.

 Rationale: Even if controls are in place to limit remote access to devices, the principle of Defence in Depth remains applicable.

 Details: Prefer using mutually trusted Service Accounts to Credentials.
 If Credentials are required for configuration, they must not